robric/wiki-contrail-controller/Database-management-tool-to-check-and-fix-inconsistencies.md

 	EXAMPLES:

 		Checker example,
+			python db_manage.py check
+				- Checks and displays the list of all stale and missing objects.

 			python db_manage.py check_route_targets_id
 				- Checks and displays the list of stale and missing route targets id.

 		Healer examples,
+			python db_manage.py heal
+				- Displays the list of missing object IDs to be healed(dry-run).

 			python db_manage.py heal_route_targets_id
 				- Displays the list of missing route targets id to be healed(dry-run).

+			python db_manage.py --execute heal
+				- Creates the missing objects in DB's with(--execute).

 			python db_manage.py --execute heal_route_targets_id
 				- Creates the missing route targets id in DB's with(--execute).

 		Cleaner examples,
+			python db_manage.py clean
+				- Displays the list of all Object id to be cleaned(dry-run).

+			python db_manage.py --execute clean
+				- Deletes all stale object id in DB's with(--execute).

 			python db_manage.py clean_stale_route_target_id
 				- Displays the list of stale route target id to be cleaned(dry-run).